Faculty of Science and Engineering Better World Initiatives

 Further information for grants

 Staff and students can apply for a grant of up to £1000.
+Please note that all student applications need a staff 'sponsor' and this person should be asked in advance of submitting the application.

 Funding costs can include, but are not limited to the following: